Data Controller – Somerset Council – ICO Registration Z5957592

 - Article 9 2(g) – substantial public interest

 In order to deliver some services it may be necessary to process data which is classed as special category.
 This is information about you which, due to the nature of it, is afforded additional protections under data protection law.
 This information may include details regarding health and disability.

 Legislation to which our legal obligations and public tasks are related include:

 - Data Sharing Code of Practice ( ICO 2012)

 - Children’s Act 2004 (Part 2, Section 10)

 - Health and Social Care Act 2014 (Part 1, Section 3)

 - Care Act 2014 (Part 1, Section 7)

-- Health partners (NHS trusts, GP, Clinical Commissioning Group etc)
+- health partners (NHS trusts, GP, Clinical Commissioning Group, for example)

 We have appropriate security measures in place to prevent personal information from being accidentally lost or misused.
 We limit access to your personal information to those who have a genuine business need to know it.
 Those processing your information will do so only in an authorised manner and are subject to a duty of confidentiality.
 We have procedures in place to deal with any suspected data security breach.
 We will notify you and any applicable regulator of a suspected data security breach where we are required to do so.